top of page

 The verb 'dispel' has its origins in the Latin word 'dispellere,' which is a combination of 'dis-' meaning 'away' and 'pellere' meaning 'to drive' or 'to push.'
 This etymology aptly illustrates the essence of 'dispel' as the act of driving something away or making it disappear.
 When you dispel something, you essentially push it aside or eliminate it, often by removing doubt, fear, or misconception.
 The word conveys the idea of dispelling not just physical entities but also abstract notions and uncertainties, leading to clarity and understanding.
 Thus, the etymology of 'dispel' highlights its role in clearing away obstacles or misconceptions to reveal a more accurate or truthful perspective.

-Quiz: Find the meaning of the verb dispel:
+Find the correct meaning of the verb dispel:

 Try Again!